Rose Hips, photo by Nayuki via Flickr

 On the other hand, a hedgerow is a narrow strip of mixed plantings.
 Because of the nature of a mixed planting, it offers more beauty, more diversity, and more productivity.

-Suburbanites are always looking for creative ways to mark off the boundaries of their properties.
-That’s because it’s rare for side-by-side neighbors to share the same philosophies on pets, children, privacy, and lawn care.
+Suburbanites (especially) are always looking for creative ways to mark off the boundaries of their properties.
+That’s because it’s rare for side-by-side neighbors to share the same philosophies on pets, children, privacy, lawn care, and property use.
 Hedgerows are an exceptional way to mark these boundaries and create privacy.

 Managing our edges is an important first step in ecological property design, according to Geoff Lawton, Australian permaculturist.
 By defining our edges, we can better control what comes on our property, such as weeds, pests, wind, aerial chemicals, or water.

-Below, I share 10 reasons to plant a hedgerow on your suburban property, and be sure to check out how to establish a hedgerow.
+Below, I share 10 reasons to plant a hedgerow on your residential property, and be sure to check out how to establish a hedgerow.

 10 Reasons to Plant a Hedgerow